Yes, they will not be charged for any treatment related to COVID 19, as per the guidance below.

 You can buy pre-printed CMR notes from the Road Haulage Association (RHA) and Logistics UK.

-In addition to the export health certificate as appropriate for the product/live aquatic animal being transported, if they are transporting live fish, then they will have to meet the welfare in transport rules, and if these hauliers are GB registered, then, unless it is specifically covered in the agreement between the EU and the UK (and it is unclear if it is), they will require:
+In addition to the export health certificate as appropriate for the product/live aquatic animal being transported, if they are transporting live fish, then they will have to meet the welfare in transport rules, and if these hauliers are GB registered, then, unless it is specifically covered in the agreement between the EU and the UK, they will require:

 - a transporter authorisation,